Mittal-Analytics/deep-search/cache/readme.md

+## Cache Folder

+This is cache folder, all your cache will come here.
-This file is created for retaining cache folder only, since it is important for program to run.
+This folder is required for chaching.